 |Number of recorded deaths where ecstasy was implicated alongside other drugs ||45 ||53 ||51 ||38 ||37|

-Ecstasy-related deaths have always received a substantial level of media coverage, and proportionately much more than many other drugs.
-One study of drug-related deaths in Scotland in the 1990s found that every single death where ecstasy was implicated was reported in the press, whereas deaths related to other drugs were much less likely to be reported, with only one in 50 diazepam-related deaths, and one in three amphetamine-related deaths covered by the media in the same period .
+Ecstasy-related deaths have received a substantial level of media coverage.
+A study of all drug-related deaths in Scotland during the 1990s found that every death where ecstasy was implicated was reported in the press.
+In comparison, deaths linked to other drugs were far less likely to be reported - for example, only one in 50 diazepam-related deaths and one in three amphetamine-related fatalitieswere covered by the media during the same period .

 Too much fluid

-Many ecstasy users may now have got the message about reducing the risks of overheating by wearing loose clothes, 'chilling out' regularly and drinking fluids.
+By now, most of those who go to clubs have now got the message about reducing the risks of overheating by wearing loose clothes, 'chilling out' regularly and drinking fluids.
 However, there have been a number of recorded deaths of excess water intake, possibly due to a mistaken belief that simply drinking lots of water will offset any side effects of the drug, although not in all cases could the water intake be said to have been excessive.
-The condition is known as dilutional hyponatremia.
+The condition is known as dilutional hyponaetremia.

 Ecstasy causes significant rises in blood pressure and heart rate which a fit young person can normally sustain.
 However, a few young people have succumbed to these stimulant effects, sometimes as a result of an undiagnosed heart condition.

 Many questions remain about ecstasy fatalities.
 For example, blood levels appear to correlate poorly with toxicity.
 The American literature cites cases where users with high levels of MDMA in their blood have survived 'overdoses', but where a normal dose of around 100-150 mg has caused death.
 Yet American psychiatrists have reported using 100mg of (presumably pure) MDMA with patients in therapy with no ill-effects.